chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 6. Pro feature: media library folders

 == Changelog ==

+= 2.17.10 (April 12, 2021) =
+* Add ability to copy (instead of moving) items to folders by holding the SHIFT key when dragging
+* Display a notification when items have been moved to a folder
+* Fix folder breadcrumb links not working

 = 2.17.9 (March 22, 2021) =
 * Fix PHP error that can occur due to an invalid timezone identifier string